joanabmartins/ARMtemplates/Lighthouse/ActivityLogsByDomain/README.md

 # Workbook - Activity Logs by Domain
 **Author: Joana Martins | Customer Engineer, [FastTrack for Azure](https://aka.ms/fasttrackforazure)**

-This workbook displays the Azure Activity logs across all subscriptions selected with an option to filter them by the user domain that created them.
+This workbook displays the Azure Activity Logs across all subscriptions selected with an option to filter them by the user domain that created them.

 **Requirements**:
 It is required that you send the Activity logs to a Log Analytics workspace.